wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is the amazing chat platform designed for shops, communities, social networks, dating websites, online traders, radio stations... and any other kind of website looking to boost engagement!
+Flyzoo is the amazing chat platform designed for shops, communities, social networks, dating websites, online traders, radio stations... and any other kind of site looking to boost engagement!

-Add group and private chats to your community, help your customers and increase sales with live support chat.
+Add group and private chat features to your community, help your customers and increase sales with live support chat.

 **New version coming in April - File sharing, full buddypress integration, 30+ new chat features, improvements and integrations: write us to join the preview :)**